Covington, WA

 About Covington, WA

-Covington is a mid-sized city in Washington with a population of 20,957 residents.
-The median household income is $126,730 per year, which is above the national average.
-The median age in Covington is 37.4 years.
+Covington is a mid-sized city located in Washington with a population of 20,957 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $126,730 per year, which is 69% above the national median of $75,149.
+The median age of 37.4 years is close to the US median age of 38.9 years.

 Cost of Living in Covington, WA